The new magnetar SGR J1830-0645 in outburst: X-Ray Emission

 \subsubsection{Swift}

-For the burst that revealed \src\ by alerting the BAT and another one detected on 2020 November 5, we extracted mask-tagged light curves and spectra using the standard tools in the {\sc ftools} software package. \src\ was observed 14 times with the XRT \citep{burrows05} configured either in photon counting (PC; timing resolution of 2.5\,s), or windowed timing (WT; 1.8\,ms) mode.
-The source photons were extracted from a 20-pixel circular region (1 pixel=2$\farcs$36).
-Background events were collected from a region of the same size for WT-mode data and an annulus with radii 40--80 pixels for PC-mode data.
-In the first pointing, photons within the inner 4 pixels of the source point spread function were removed to minimize pile-up effects.
+For the burst that revealed \src\ by alerting the BAT and two other events detected on 2020 November 5 and 11, we extracted mask-tagged light curves and spectra using standard tools in the {\sc ftools} software package. \src\ was observed 14 times with the XRT \citep{burrows05} configured either in photon counting (PC; timing resolution of 2.5\,s), or windowed timing (WT; 1.8\,ms) mode.
+The source photons were extracted from a circular region of radius 20 pixels (1 pixel=2$\farcs$36).
+Background events were collected from a circle of the same size for WT-mode data and an annulus with radii 40--80 pixels for PC-mode data.
+In the first pointing (obs.ID 00999571000), photons within the inner 4 pixels of the source point spread function were removed to minimize pile-up effects.